Domestic Violence Hotline

 You have the right to provide the court with a victim impact statement.
 A victim impact statement may assist the court when making a decision in a case.

 To obtain relief through criminal court, follow the instructions given to you by the law enforcement officer who gives you this sheet.
 Depending on where you live in Montgomery County, you may be instructed to go to your local police department, prosecutor's office, and/or clerk of courts.
-You can also call the Domestic Violence Hotline at 937-222-
+Call the Domestic Violence Hotline at 937-461-HELP (4357) or Artemis Center at 937-461-5091 for information about obtaining a protection order and court accompaniment.

-If your abuser is found guilty, your abuser may be put in jail or prison, ordered into counseling, ordered to pay a fine, put on probation, given a suspended sentence, or a combination of the above.
+If your abuser is found guilty, your abuser may be put in jail or prison, ordered into batterer's intervention, ordered to pay a fine, put on probation, given a suspended sentence, or a combination of the above.

 If you are related by blood or marriage to, have a child with, live with (as romantic partners), have lived with (as romantic partners) in the past 5 years, or are divorced from the abuser, you can request a Civil Protection Order (CPO).
 It is not necessary to have an attorney to file for a CPO.
-However, Artemis Center suggests you speak with an attorney before you file for a CPO.
-If you do not have an attorney, you can request assistance and/or an attorney through Legal Aid of Western Ohio by calling toll free 1-888-534-1432 or by calling the Domestic Violence Hotline at 937-222-7233.
-You may also call Artemis Center at 937-461-5091.
-An Artemis Center advocate can also provide you with referrals to attorneys who can help.
+However, Artemis Center suggests you speak with an attorney before you file for a CPO and can provide you with referrals to attorneys who can help.
+Contact Artemis through the Domestic Violence Hotline 937-461-HELP (4357).
+YOu may also quality for legal representation through Legal Aid of Western Ohio by calling toll free 1-888-534-1432.
 A CPO, which is free of charge and can last for up to five years, may order the following:

 - Temporary custody of children